Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-x/Lecture-07-hash-map/README.md

 * Hash Maps is made up of Key value pairs.
 * Looking up values in a Hash map should be (or close to) constant time (O(1)).
-* When Inserting data it should be go trhough a hash function where return a hash key
+* When Inserting data it should be go though a hash function where return a hash key
 * The hash key is uses to look up the values.

 ### Quick note about Hash functions.